ObsidienStudio/Obsidian_Liftoff/content/about/index.md

 ---
 type: about
-linktitle: About
+linktitle: À propos de moi
-title: Hi, my name is Hugo.
+title: Je vous salue voyageurs !
-seo_title: About
+seo_title: À propos
-description: Learn more about my background and experience.
+description: Qui est ce mystérieux personnage ?
+Voyons cela tout de suite...
 ---

 You can customize the about page heading and disable social links if desired.
 The rest of the content can be added with markdown.
 Please see [Github](https://github.com/wjh18/hugo-liftoff) for a full list of features and documentation.